 Risks.
-Any unfair practice from our suppliers in the way they deal with their suppliers or employees could pose a risk to our ability to flow value to society in an equitable way.
+Any unfair practice with our suppliers in the way they deal with our employees could pose a risk to our ability to flow value to society in an equitable way.
 In addition, our inability to serve local businesses in our malls and offices may also severely affect their ability to compete and succeed in the market.